rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-2-in-pre-order.md

 ```

 Note that the level of a node is equal to the number of nodes in its rooted
-path, which is why a level value reflects the number of open scopes.
-Because
+path, which is why a level value reflects the number of open scopes a the
-of that, the level of a node increases by one each time a scope is entered,
+time a node is being visited.
+Because of that, the level of a node increases
-and decreases by one each time a scope is exited.
-Consequently, there is no
+by one each time a scope is entered, and decreases by one each time a scope
-issue when having to determine the level of a root.
-That is because one no
+is exited.
+Consequently, there is no issue when having to determine the level
+of a root.
+That is because one does not require access to a parent object in
-longer requires a parent reference in order to determine the level of a node.
+order to determine the level of a node.

 * `level+1` each time a scope is entered
 * `level-1` each time a scope is exited